Applicants pursuing the following credentials must pass an exam prior to earning Endorsement:

 -

-Infant and toddler development in all domains (e.g., social, emotional, cognitive, language, and physical).
+Infant, toddler, and young child development in all domains (e.g., social, emotional, cognitive, language, and physical)

 -